kmd462/KD_INFO670/README.md

 ![App Screenshot](screenshots/Assignment1.png)

 ## Grocery List App
-A simple and intuitive grocery shopping list application built with React Native.
+A simple grocery shopping list application built with React Native.

-Design and Purpose
+### Design and Purpose
 The Grocery List App is designed to help users manage their shopping efficiently.
 With a clean and user-friendly interface, it allows users to create, edit, and track grocery items during their shopping trips.
 This app is targeted towards anyone who wants an organized approach to grocery shopping without complex features or a steep learning curve.

 ### Basic Use